reporterplus/pytest-report-plus/README.md

+⚠️ Package renamed: This plugin was previously known as pytest-reporter-plus.

 # 🧪 pytest-html-plus - A Single page, actionable, plug-and-play unified Test Reports:

 ## Get a single, easy-to-read HTML report summarizing all your test results — no hassle, just clarity.
 Detect **flaky tests**, and optionally send reports via email**.
 Works beautifully with or without `xdist`.